 Stir fries accept nearly anything a fridge clear offers up.
 I used carrots, sweet peppers and crispy kale.
 Mushrooms and beef are generally good together so I added these too. punnet of fresh mushrooms or dried shiitake mushrooms is another delicious option.
 Now for a sweet twist to the story.
 Fruit, particularly mangoes, are especially good with spicy foods.
 Think Asian, Indian and Mexican.
 A couple of months ago this lamb curry with mango atchar was voted best recipe in the South African Peppadew atchar challenge.

-Spicy beef stir fry with sweet peppers and mango
+Spicy beef stir fry

 - 3 tablespoons low sodium soy sauce